kumaokobo/kudox-keyboard/kudox/README.md

 # Kudox Keyboard rev.1

-The Kudox rev.1 is the first commercially available version of the Kudox keyboard.
+The Kudox rev.1 is the first Row-Staggered split keyboard.
 **Japanese Manual is [here](README.ja.md).**

 ## Summary